marlenaduleba/online-clothing-store/README.md

 - **Path Parameters**:
   - `id` (string, required) - The ID of the order to be deleted
 - **Request Headers**:
   - `Authorization` (string, required) - The JWT token for authorization.
+Must belong to an administrator.
 - **Response**:

   - `200 OK` on successful deletion
+  - `404 Not Found` if the order does not exist
   - `401 Unauthorized` if the token is missing or invalid
   - `403 Forbidden` if the authenticated user does not have the necessary permissions
-  - `404 Not Found` if the order does not exist

 - **Example Request**: